hpcugent/vsc_user_docs/mkdocs/docs/HPC/troubleshooting.md

     ![image](img/832check09.png)

-{% else %}
-Please add `-vvv` as a flag to `ssh` like:
+Make the output of ssh more **v**erbose, add `-vvv` as a flag to `ssh`:

 ```text
 ssh -vvv {{ userid }}@{{ loginnode }}
 ```

-and include the output of that command in the message.
-{% endif %}

-{% if site == gent %}
+Look carefully to that output, it contains information that can help you solve the problem.

+Copy that verbose output to your request for help.

 ## Issues reaching servers from HPC infrastructure

 If you have to reach license servers from {{ hpcinfra }} systems or you have to directly load some database here, then it might not work (you will get errors like `Network connection timed out` or `Network connection refused`).

 Our firewall rules are quite strict, we only allow outging ports 22 (SSH protocol), 80 (HTTP protocol), and 443 (HTTPS protcol), so if your download or license server requires other ports, then we should make a modification in our firewall settings.
 For this, please contact us via <{{ hpcinfo }}>, and send the destination IP and ports.
 (We only open our firewall for static IP addresses).

 Take into account that the other end may also has a firewall, or that the license server may restrict the incoming IP addresses.
 In this case you need the outgoing IP address of our systems, which is either of:

 - `157.193.240.251` (hostname `nathpca001.ugent.be`), or
 - `157.193.241.251` (hostname `nathpcb001.ugent.be`)
-{% endif %}

 ## Security warning about invalid host key